 And ironically, that’s when I finally found the happiness and fulfillment I’d been chasing all along.

-Men aren’t a requirement—they’re often a liability.
+Men aren’t a requirement—they’re an option.
+And in many cases?
+A liability.

 We don’t need them to feel beautiful, successful, or fulfilled.

-We can build amazing lives without them.
+We can build rich, satisfying lives without centering them.

 It means rewiring the way we think.

-Breaking habits we didn’t even know we had.
+Unlearning old patterns we didn’t even know we had.

 Why Chasing Male Approval Feels So Normal